martinski74/food-recipes-react/client/README.md

 - Any logged-in user who is not an author cannot edit or delete, but can recommend recipes

-- During registration you can upload a photo which is saved in the User Information tab.
+- During registration you can upload your photo which is saved in the User Information tab.

 ## Development server